ASE-Projekte-WS-2021/ase-ws-21-zusammenleben/README.md

 1. Make sure, that Java (>= version 11) is installed and set up correctly (check with javac -version command)
   - If another version was installed previously and the environment variable is corrected, you may need to restart
   - https://www.oracle.com/java/technologies/downloads/#jdk17-windows
-2. Setup git hooks by executing the `setup_githooks` scripts in `tools`
-3. Copy the `.env.template` file, rename it to `.env` and fill in all necessary data (you will need a google maps API key)
+2. Download the Git-Hub repository - or the existing APK - and run the application.

 <br/>